JCardoso-IAM/RBAC-User-Administration-Lab-in-Microsoft-Entra-ID/README.md

 # RBAC-User-Administration-Lab-in-Microsoft-Entra-ID
 Recently spent time building out a hands-on IAM lab in Microsoft Entra ID to strengthen my understanding of identity and access management concepts and gain more practical cloud security experience.
+## Objective
+The purpose of this lab was to configure Conditional Accees policies in Entra ID to enforce Multi Factor Authentication (MFA) for administrative accounts and better understand Zero Trust security principles.
 ## Technologies Used
 - Microsoft Entra ID
 - Azure